-With 17 seasons, and an 18th one coming up later in 2021, Grey’s Anatomy is one of the longest-running television shows.
+With 18 seasons, Grey’s Anatomy is one of the longest-running television shows.
 It already started back in 2005!

 The medical drama television series is about the professional and personal lives of multiple surgical interns and their supervisors.
 There’s lots of drama, trauma, life-changing decisions, tragic stories, and love included in the series.

 And lesbian love!
 Dr. Arizona Robbins and Dr. Callie Torres are two of the main characters on the show, and they got together.
 A lesbian ship that melted every lesbian heart around the world.

 A little spoiler as they aren’t together anymore, but it was one of the longest relationships on the series.
 And who knows what will happen in the future?

 You can’t call Atomic Blonde a lesbian movie, but it includes a very hot lesbian scene.
 I remember seeing this movie in theaters, not knowing that a steamy lesbian scene was in it.
 Well, my mouth fell wide open.